-The point it to collect as many response and connection cards as you can.
+The point is to collect as many responses and connection cards as you can.
 Please have a circle or box that they can check off that reads “First-time Guest.”
 Also good to ask is, “How did you hear about us?”
-Also have boxes for people to check off if they made a decision for Christ.
-Also good is a space for people to share prayer requests.
+Also, have boxes for people to check off if they made a decision for Christ.
+Also good is space for people to share prayer requests.

-You can read all about how I did assimilation at my last church HERE.
+You can read all about how I did assimilation at a church where I was a Campus Pastor at HERE.